 access to the Internet,

 locations outside the territory of the enterprise (the one-year rule to

 determine residency is to be applied flexibly).
-In addition goods used by construction
+In addition goods used by

 "true" services component tends to be overestimated,

 of various types of insurance to non residents by resident insurance

 enterprises, and vice versa, for example, freight insurance, direct insurance